rishabh-modi2/meet/PLEASE_READ_THIS.md

     `heroku logs --tail`

-If you face any problem send a text on Just  YeetMeet Telegram Group.
+If you face any problem send a text on Just t.me/siriyourdad